Ericsson/codechecker/docs/user_guide.md

 #### Codechecker server and database are on different machines

-It is possible that the codechecker server and the PostgreSQL database that contains the analysis results are on different machines.
+It is possible that the CodeChecker server and the PostgreSQL database that contains the analysis results are on different machines.
 To setup PostgreSQL see later section.

-In this case the codechecker server can be started using the following command:
+In this case the CodeChecker server can be started using the following command:

 ~~~~~~~~~~~~~~~~~~~~~
 CodeChecker server --dbname myProjectdb --dbport 5432 --dbaddress 192.168.1.2 --view-port 8001
 ~~~~~~~~~~~~~~~~~~~~~

-Start codechecker server locally which connects to a remote database (which is started separately).
+Start CodeChecker server locally which connects to a remote database (which is started separately).
 Workspace is not required in this case.

 Start the checking as explained previously.